 - Contact the post Community Liaison Office Coordinator (CLO) the Management section, and/or the Human Resources section before arrival to learn about post employment hiring policies, and to inquire about employment opportunities.
 Some posts have a family member employment handbook available on the post intranet site.

-- Review up-to-date information on the Family Liaison Office’s Overseas Employment/inside the mission web pages
+- Review up-to-date information on the Global Community Liaison Office’s Overseas Employment/inside the mission web pages

 - Familiarize themselves with the hiring process, as well as the benefits of a Family Member Appointment (FMA)